At some point while working with Irmin, you might want to move beyond using the default content types.

 assert (car.year = car_b.year)

-In this example we will define an association list that maps string keys to string values.
+In the following example, we will define an association list that maps string keys to string values.
 The type itself is not very complicated, but the merge function is even more complex than the previous two examples.

 module Object = struct